tagspaces/documentation/docs/search.md

 <ProFeature />

 The search options described in this section are available only in the Pro and Enterprise editions of TagSpaces.
-In addition to the basic search, the advanced search supports the following filter criteria:

 <CenteredImage
-    caption="Screenshot showing the advanced search options"
+    caption="The advanced search options"
     src="/media/tagspaces-advanced-search.png"
     maxWidth="300px"
     showCaption
   />

+In addition to the basic search, the advanced search supports the following filter criteria:

 ### Search by type

 In the file type dropdown you can specify types of the files you want to search.
 The file types are grouped in the following sections:

-- Pictures and Photos: JPG, PNG, GIF, etc.
+- **Pictures and Photos**: JPG, PNG, GIF, etc.
-- Documents: PDF, ODF, DOCX, EXL, etc.
+- **Documents**: PDF, ODF, DOCX, EXL, etc.
-- Notes: MD, TXT, HTML, etc.
+- **Notes**: MD, TXT, HTML, etc.
-- Audio files: OGG, MP3, WAV, etc.
+- **Audio files**: OGG, MP3, WAV, etc.
-- Video files: WEBM, OGV, MP4, etc.
+- **Video files**: WEBM, OGV, MP4, etc.
-- Archives: ZIP, RAR, TGZ, 7Z, etc.
+- **Archives**: ZIP, RAR, TGZ, 7Z, etc.
-- Bookmarks: URL, LNK, etc.
+- **Bookmarks**: URL, LNK, etc.
-- eBook EPUB, MOBI, AZW, PRC, etc.
+- **eBook**: EPUB, MOBI, AZW, PRC, etc.

 In addition to that there are some special filters:

-- Folders - selecting this options will limit the search to only folders
+- **Folders** - selecting this options will limit the search to only folders
-- Files - selecting this option will limit the search to only files
+- **Files** - selecting this option will limit the search to only files
-- Untagged files or folders - this options will show only files and folders witch are not tagged
+- **Untagged files or folders** - this options will show only files and folders witch are not tagged

 <CenteredImage
     caption="Search by file type"